open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 - Effective retrospectives
 - Celebrating success

-Perhaps unsurprisingly, most all of them are related to interpersonal relationships.
+Perhaps unsurprisingly, each one is in some way related to interpersonal relationships.
+And when team members think and act openly, each one of them improves.

 To build a cohesive team, you have to work on all the aspects that surround work, though they are not necessarily part of the team's workload.
 Each one of these dimensions raises its own challenges when the team is working in a remote environment—and even more so when the team is distributed globally.

 ## Understanding the team goals
-Everybody on a team has their own tasks to complete, but the more each member understands the bigger picture, the easier it will be to shift direction and make sure that the implementation method fits the plan.
+Everyone on a team has individual tasks to complete, but the more each member understands the bigger picture—the more they know what everyone else is doing, and why—the easier it will be to shift direction if they need to, and the easier it is to ensure that the solutions they're developing are the indeed the best solutions.

-How do team members discover others'goals?
+So how do team members discover others' goals?

-In a team that is physically located together, they can get a lot of information through osmosis—overhearing conversations, seeing what people are drawing on the whiteboard, and talking to people over a coffee or smoking break.
+A team physically co-located together can derives a great deal of information through osmosis—overhearing spoken conversations, seeing what people are drawing on the whiteboard, and talking to people over a coffee or smoking break.
-Questions are asked and answered and the big picture slowly emerges.
+They ask and answer questions, exchange valuable context, and their understanding of what the team is working on slowly emerges.

-Because the remote team members don't see anybody else, there isn't as much natural curiosity.
+Because remote team members don't always *see* other team members doing their work, they don't receive that osmotic information, and they aren't guided by as much natural curiosity.

-For a remote team, this has to be consciously planned and disseminated.
+So a  remote team, must consciously plan to disseminate the information that'll pique curiosity.

 However, being that the information isn't related directly to the work that each individual is dealing with, they may feel that it is irrelevant information.
 This has to be regularly reinforced, including tying each person's specific work to the team's goals and objectives.
 During meetings it is important to ask everyone who is giving a status to also relate to their work in terms of the larger objectives.